I'm Real: Live performances

 "I'm Real" was included on the set list for her series of Let's Get Loud concerts in 2001, and later appeared on the Let's Get Loud concert DVD.
 She sang the song on NBC's Today in the middle of the Rockefeller Plaza.
+The song was featured as a sample in Lopez's setlist during the Super Bowl LIV halftime show.

 Controversies

 Alongside the controversy regarding the song's chart performance, the song was subject to a number of other controversies.
 There was controversy over the use of the single's sample and the structure of the song.
 The original song contains a sample from Yellow Magic Orchestra's 1978 hit "Firecracker" (an electronic synthpop cover of Martin Denny's 1959 melody of the same name).
 The "Firecracker" sample was originally planned and licensed to be used for Mariah Carey's "Loverboy" from her soundtrack album Glitter.
 According to the music publisher of "Firecracker", Carey's team called to license a sample of the song, which had never been sampled, months before Lopez's team called to do the same.
-Carey felt that former husband and music executive at Sony Music (Columbia Records), Tommy Mottola, was interfering with her career by arranging for the sample to go to Lopez.Friedman, Roger (2002).
-"Mariah 'Ripped Off' Twice on Same Record" Upset by the conduct of Lopez and her ex-husband which caused her to change the sample in "Loverboy" to "Candy" by Cameo, Carey featured a reference to the song on the remix of her single "Loverboy", her first single released by her record company at the time, Virgin Records.
+Carey felt that former husband and music executive at Sony Music (Columbia Records), Tommy Mottola, was interfering with her career by arranging for the sample to go to Lopez.
+Upset by the conduct of Lopez and her ex-husband which caused her to change the sample in "Loverboy" to "Candy" by Cameo, Carey featured a reference to the song on the remix of her single "Loverboy", her first single released by her record company at the time, Virgin Records.
 The verse can be heard in Da Brat's rap section, where she sings, "Hate on me much as you want to / You can't do what the fuck I do / Bitches be emulating me daily" over the melody of "Firecracker".
 In 2020, Carey released the original version of "Loverboy", with the "Firecracker" sample on her compilation album The Rarities, released on October 2, 2020.